One World Trade Center

 The construction of below-ground utility relocations, footings, and foundations for the new building began on April 27, 2006.
 One World Trade Center became the tallest structure in New York City on April 30, 2012, when it surpassed the height of the Empire State Building.
 The tower's steel structure was topped out on August 30, 2012.
 On May 10, 2013, the final component of the skyscraper's spire was installed, making the building, including its spire, reach a total height of 1776 ft.
 Its height in feet is a deliberate reference to the year when the United States Declaration of Independence was signed.
 The building opened on November 3, 2014; the One World Observatory opened on May 29, 2015.

 On March 26, 2009, the Port Authority of New York and New Jersey (PANYNJ) confirmed that the building would be officially known by its legal name of "One World Trade Center", rather than its colloquial name of "Freedom Tower".
 The building has 94 stories, with the top floor numbered 104.

-The new World Trade Center complex will eventually include five high-rise office buildings built along Greenwich Street, as well as the National September 11 Memorial & Museum, located just south of One World Trade Center where the original Twin Towers stood.
+The new World Trade Center complex will eventually include five high-rise office buildings built along Greenwich Street, the National September 11 Memorial & Museum, located just south of One World Trade Center where the original Twin Towers stood, and the World Trade Center Transportation Hub to its east.
 The construction of the new building is part of an effort to memorialize and rebuild following the destruction of the original World Trade Center complex.